Skip to content

 Bystander CPR was between 39.7% and 41.1% in poorer, lower graduation and higher unemployment neighborhoods.
 Meanwhile, bystander CPR rates were between 45.5 and 46.9% in communities on the opposite end of the socioeconomic spectrum.
 Survival to hospital discharge rates were also .5% lower for lower income neighborhoods compared to those in higher income areas, which were only at 10.5% survival to begin with.

-CPR & AED Use
+Factors that Limit Bystander CPR and AED Use

 This particular study did not investigate reasons for the discrepancies it identified.
 However, some potential factors include: